 Look no further if you want the finest diamond-sharpening stone for chisels and plane irons!
 We’ve compiled a list of the 9 top options on the market today.

 No matter your budget, we’re confident you’ll find a great option on our list.
-So without further ado, let’s get started!
+So, without further ado, let’s get started!

-Are Combination Diamond Sharpening Stone Kits Any Good?
+Are Combination Diamond Stone Sharpening Kits Any Good?

 - It will sharpen faster and more efficiently than any other type of sharpener.

-- The diamond is the hardest known substrate, so it can sharpen carbide tools – saving you time and energy.
+- The diamond is the hardest known substrate, so it can sharpen tungsten carbide tools – saving you time and energy.

-- Small and portable, so you can take them with you anywhere.
+- Small and portable so you can take them with you anywhere.

 What Is The Best Material For A Sharpening Stone

 There are many different materials for general purpose sharpening operations.
 The most popular choices include diamond, ceramics, Waterstones, and oilstones.
 Diamond stones are the hardest and most durable solution for heavy-duty use.